dgdimick/ARC-210-DCS-Display/PCBs/ARC-210_Button_PCB/Gerbers/README.md

 for it to fit the rotary switch, there traces are far enough away from the edge to allow for this.

-Version 1.2 has had some had these board modified to allow it to fit without any modification.
+Version 1.2 has had the board modified to allow it to fit without any modification.
 I also moved the traces to get rid of some of the wonky ways KiCad laid them out.